bucketeer-io/react-native-client-sdk/README.md

 # @bucketeer/react-native-client-sdk

-A React Native SDK for Bucketeer feature flags, providing React hooks and components for easy integration.
-**Built on top of [@bucketeer/react-client-sdk](https://github.com/bucketeer-io/react-client-sdk).**
+This SDK enables seamless access to your feature flags in React Native applications using [Bucketeer](https://bucketeer.io/).
+It provides React hooks and components for easy integration, and is built on top of the robust `@bucketeer/react-client-sdk` and `@bucketeer/js-client-sdk`.

+[Bucketeer](https://bucketeer.io) is an open-source platform created by [CyberAgent](https://www.cyberagent.co.jp/en/) to help teams make better decisions, reduce deployment lead time and release risk through feature flags.
+Bucketeer offers advanced features like dark launches and staged rollouts that perform limited releases based on user attributes, devices, and other segments.

+> [!WARNING]
+> This is a beta version.
+Breaking changes may be introduced before general release.

+For documentation related to flags management in Bucketeer, refer to the [Bucketeer documentation website](https://docs.bucketeer.io/sdk/client-side/javascript).

 ## Key Points

 - Most APIs and usage are identical to the React SDK.
-- The main difference: use `defineBKTConfigForReactNative` to build your configuration.
+- The main difference: make sure use `defineBKTConfigForReactNative` to build your configuration.

 ## Installation